Optimizing Calibration by Gaining Aware of Prediction Correctness: Further Discussion

 \textbf{\lei{Why the CA loss sometimes still have empirical failures?}} A calibrator perfectly optimized by the CA loss will give 0 ECE, because all the correctly (wrongly) classified samples will have confidence of 1 (0).
 In practice, however, the bottleneck is to tell prediction correctness.
 We use augmented images but it might not be an optimal solution.
 In future we will explore new methods for correctness prediction.

 \textbf{Correctness prediction performance as a potential calibration metric.} Given a confidence value, better separability between correct and wrong predictions leads to safer decision making for users, because less mistakes are made.
 This paper uses area under the ROC curve (AUROC) to measure the performance of predicting classification correctness.
-As shown in Section~\ref{appendix-auroc} of Appendix, a small ECE does not always mean user makes less mistakes during decision making.
+As shown in Sec.~\ref{appendix-auroc}, using a calibration method does not always mean user makes less mistakes during decision making.
 Considering the strong tie between this 2-way classification problem and model calibration (Eq.~\eqref{eq:goal}), we think AUROC can be an additional evaluation metric for model calibration.
-In Section~\ref{appendix-auroc} of Appendix, more comparisons between AUROC and ECE are presented.